MRIMoCo/SMS_EPI_MOCO/README.md

 4. Split slice-GRAPPA recon with original and updated CSMs.
 DoSplitSliceGrappa.m is to reconstruct SMS aliased images by split slice-GRAPPA method

+Please contact me if you have any questions. bli@som.umaryland.edu